Getting Ready for PCI Scope Wizard Self Service

 Mail Order & Telephone Order (MOTO) Payments

-1. If your staff accept card information, either verbally by phone, or by postal mail, list all methods that your staff use to process these transactions:
+If your staff accept card information verbally by phone, or by mail, then for each payment processor(s) that you use, list these payment methods:

-• Tip: This includes any cases where staff “physically” enter card details into either a virtual terminal (payment software) or into a hardware terminal (card readers)
+Tip: Include all cases where staff “physically” enter card details in either a virtual terminal (payment software) or in a hardware terminal (card readers)

 Online (Ecommerce / Bill Pay) Payments

-• Tip: all elements of the payment form must be delivered by a service provider (the form can be displayed on your site, by either a URL redirect or iframe, but no card information can be directly handled or transmitted by your own systems)
+• Tip: All elements on the payment form must be delivered by a service provider (the form can be linked to by your own website using a URL redirect, but no card information can be directly handled or transmitted by your own system.)

 • Work with your IT, Finance, and Customer Service teams to collect the required information.

-• If you are unsure about your card reader type, reach out to the vendor that supplied this hardware, or email us the terminal model and brand for help.
+• If you are unsure about your card reader type, reach out to the vendor that supplied this hardware, or review your hardware lease for help.

 • If unsure about your type of online payment solution, ask your IT team, contact the solution vendor, or email us for help.